Argentum (ARG) Price Down 32.8% Over Last Week

-Argentum (CURRENCY:ARG) traded 0.3% lower against the dollar during the 24-hour period ending at 22:00 PM Eastern on December 20th.
-Argentum has a market cap of $2,062.00 and $1.00 worth of Argentum was traded on exchanges in the last day.
-Over the last week, Argentum has traded 32.8% lower against the dollar.
-One Argentum coin can currently be bought for $0.0002 or 0.00000002 BTC on major exchanges including CoinExchange and Cryptopia.
+Argentum (CURRENCY:ARG) traded down 0.3% against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on December 26th.
+One Argentum coin can now be bought for about $0.0002 or 0.00000002 BTC on popular exchanges including CoinExchange and Cryptopia.
+Over the last week, Argentum has traded down 32.8% against the dollar.
+Argentum has a total market cap of $2,062.00 and $1.00 worth of Argentum was traded on exchanges in the last 24 hours.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.